 Limit Your Allergen Exposure

-One way that you can begin managing your symptoms is by avoiding exposure to your allergens as much as possible.
-By avoiding exposure, you avoid triggering your body’s immune response to your allergens, which means that you won’t have any allergy symptoms to manage in the first place.
+One way to begin managing your symptoms is by avoiding exposure to your allergens as much as possible.
+By avoiding exposure, you avoid triggering your body’s immune response to your allergens.
+This means that you won’t have any allergy symptoms to manage in the first place.

 However, this is easier said than done.
 Unlike in the home, we can’t always control our work environment.
 If you must have exposure to your allergies in the workplace, there are still things that you can do to try to manage your symptoms and keep your allergies under control.